 6. Portable Stove

 You may have a pot in mind or a makeshift stove, but you can spend a few dollars and get the Mustang of camp stoves.
 Jetboil is an incredible product that allows you to quickly boil and cook all types of food without a big, huge pot or stove.
 It’s lightweight and made to use blended fuel, and it works in all types of situations, even when it’s extremely cold.
 It’s also one of the most convenient miniature stoves to carry with you, because it’s so lightweight.
+To learn more about stoves and cooking, here is an article about cooking while you’re camping.

 7. Communication Device